kayvansol/AnsibleDockerInstallation/README.md

 # Playbooks :
 Playbooks are used to execute multiple roles and tasks across targeted servers.

-‍‍docker.ymlThis is a Docker playbook that allows us to invoke the Docker role
+‍‍docker.yml This is a Docker playbook that allows us to invoke the Docker role

 # Roles:
 Each role in this project is modular, focused on a specific area of system security, and designed to be reusable.